flashsherlock/fMRIdata/7T/odor/MVPA_cleandata/acc5odor/readme.md

 ## decoding_roi_trial.m
 Decode 6 odors pairs for each ROI.

+## decoding_searchlight_4odors_trial.m
+Run searchlignt to 4 odors pairs in a box ROI.

+## decoding_searchlight_trial.m
+Run searchlignt to decode 6 odors pairs in a box ROI.

 ## run_decoding.m
 Use two functions above to run MVPA decoding for each subject.

+## check_decoding.m
+Check decoding results for each subject.